 If you are very-very concerned about your privacy, do not join Customer Experience Improvement Program.
 Choose I do not want to join the program at this time and then click Next.

-Next, setup offers to optimize security by turning on Windows Firewall in case it is turned off and no other firewall program is installed and active.
-In most cases, you can leave the If no firewall is turned on, turn on Windows Firewall (recommended) check box selected and click Next.
+Next, setup offers to optimize security by enabling Windows Firewall in case it is turned off and no other firewall program is installed and active.
+In most cases, you can leave the If no firewall is turned on, turn on Windows Firewall (recommended) check box ticked.

 Now setup is ready to install Microsoft Security Essentials.
 Click Install.